A Capitol idea! WV Press invites you to show your pet - West Virginia Press Association

-Governor Justice’s ‘Babydog’ is the most famous but not the only pet with a Capitol connection
+Governor Justice’s ‘Babydog’ is the most famous but not the only pet with a Capitol connection; five new pets today

 WV Press Release Sharing